-Although European sovereign debt, we are indirectly exposed to its risks.
+Although Europet has no direct investments in European sovereign debt, we are indirectly exposed to its risks.
 Many of the customers of our EFT Processing Segment are banks who may hold investments in European sovereign debt.
 To the extent those customers are negatively impacted by those investments, they may be less able to pay amounts owed to us or renew service agreements with us.
 Further, to the extent that sovereign debt concerns depress economic activity, such concerns may negatively impact the number of transactions processed on our epay and money transfer networks, resulting in lower revenue.

 Our Australia and U.K. epay businesses have experienced revenue declines as a result of changes in the distribution strategies of certain mobile operators.
 Continued competitive pressures in these markets may negatively impact the epay Segment's profitability in the near term and it is possible that the goodwill or acquired intangible assets of these reporting units could become impaired.
-As of March 31, 2013, the carrying value of goodwill and acquired intangible assets for our Australia and U.K. epay reporting units were \$14.2 million and \$12.3 million, respectively.
+As of June 30, 2013, the carrying value of goodwill and acquired intangible assets for our Australia and U.K. epay reporting units were \$12.5 million and \$12.2 million, respectively.